 “There are life extension drugs now.”

 “Not like I can make, or think I can make.
 If it works, you have ninety year old men with the vigor of a fifty year old, not exactly a teenager, but a vast improvement.
 Today’s treatments add a few years of relative health, but nothing like that.”

 “Two late fifties and a sixty, my guess, we didn’t get into birthdays.”

 “Exactly.
 And there was talk of developing a second treatment, for younger men and women, the vitality part.”

 “Yes.
 Bigger, stronger hearts, vastly improved blood flow, rapid healing and enormous strength.
 Perhaps even more acute vision and hearing.”

-I’m at home grinning, if he only knew, some of us have that stuff now, but I presume he can’t talk to birds, bears, wolves and snakes, among other wildlife.
+I’m at home grinning, if he only knew, some of us have that stuff now, but I presume he can’t talk to birds, bears, wolves or snakes.

 Katya, “And you were also not satisfied with just using the current treatments.”

 “Of course, I’m fifty, I could be doing research until I am a hundred, a hundred and twenty or longer.”